-Two Tier 3 and 4 lines had notable ridership declines likely linked to COVID-19 impacts:
+Two Tier 3 and 4 lines had notable ridership declines, likely linked to COVID-19 impacts:

-Line 601 Warner Center Shuttle (36.3% recovery weekdays (up from 29.7% in Q2), with 27.9% (down from 32.3% in Q2) Saturday, and 37.0% (up from 33.2% in Q2) Sunday, operates in a western San Fernando Valley office park with a largely closed retail mall.
+- Line 601 Warner Center Shuttle (28.7%, a decline from 36.3% recovery weekdays in Q3, with 33.4% Saturday (up from 27.9% in Q3), and 31.7% Sunday (down from 37.0% in Q3), operates in a western San Fernando Valley office park with a largely closed retail mall.
 This service will need further review due to its very low productivity.
-This office park has been significantly impacted by post-COVID

-- telecommute work patterns.
-This line had the lowest recovery of all and was the only line below 40% recovery weekdays and weekends. - Line 177 between Pasadena and the Jet Propulsion Lab (JPL) has also seen a low ridership recovery (64.7%, up from 53.7% in Q2), only runs weekday peak periods) likely for the same work pattern changes associated with more telecommuting.
-JPL also announced downsizing of staffing in 2024.
-This line is being transferred to Pasadena Transit to become their Line 53 in December 2024 as planned in the NextGen Bus Plan.
+This office park has been significantly impacted by post-COVID telecommute work patterns.
+This line had the lowest recovery of all and was the only line below 40% recovery weekdays and weekends. - Line 177 between Pasadena and the Jet Propulsion Lab (JPL) which only runs weekday peak periods has also seen a low ridership recovery (47.0%, down from 64.7% in Q3), likely for the same work pattern changes associated with more telecommuting.
+JPL also announced downsizing of staffing by 400 jobs in 2024.
+This line was transferred to Pasadena Transit to become their Line 53 in December 2024 as planned in the NextGen Bus Plan.